cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

 that we are searching.

-To rehash, a search engine or database uses our queries, matches them against how they have indexed the corpus, and then rank orders the results based on the query and the corpus.
+To rehash, a search engine or database uses our queries, matches them against how they index the corpus (i.e., the web), and then rank orders the search results based on the query and the corpus.

-In order to illustrate the above concepts,
+To illustrate the above concepts,
 I'll primarily focus on searching the web in this section, but these techniques work across the databases that we use in a library.
+We'll cover that
+in the following section.

 ## The web is for storing and retrieving documents

-When we use Google or another search engine to search, we are often looking for documents in a corpus that contain specific text that match our query.
+When we use Google or another search engine to search, we often look for documents (web pages, websites, etc.) in a corpus that contain specific text that match our query.
 This has some implications:

 - *Text* has primacy, even for multimedia, which is often described using text.
 - Our queries are matched against the text that appears in documents on the web or that describes documents on the web.
-- The better our queries match the documents, the better (or more precise) our search results will be.
-(This assumes we can construct good queries.)
+- The better our queries match the documents, the more precise our search results will be.
+This assumes we can construct good queries.
 - The more ambiguous our queries are, the more work the search engine has to do to find relevant results.
 - The challenge with search is that we do not always know what text a document contains even if that document covers the topic or concept that we think is relevant.
     - For example, consider *synonyms*.
 We might want to find web pages that contain terms that are synonymous with our query term but do not actually contain our query term.
 But this can get complicated.
 If I search for **star**, could I also mean **principal, lead, hero, celebrity, stellar**, or **sun**?
     - What if a document only uses terms like **principal, lead, hero, celebrity, stellar**, or **sun**?
 Might it still be useful if I was interested in documents (i.e., web pages) about **star**?
-Probably not since some of those words, although synonymous with **star**, are not synonymous with each other Compare the terms **principal** and **celebrity**.
+Probably not since some of those words, although synonymous with **star**, are not synonymous with each other.
+Compare the terms **principal** and **celebrity**.
 Both of these terms are synonymous with the term **star** but they are not synonymous with each other.
 Therefore, the synonyms of a term may not be synonymous with each other.
     - Other *wordy* issues include things like *homonyms*, which are words that are pronounced or spelled the same but mean different things.
-Thus, by **bark**, do I mean the bark on a tree or the word we use to signal the sound a dog makes?
+Thus, by **bark** do I mean the bark on a tree or the word we use to signal the sound a dog makes?
-- Phrases are also important, with respect to **term adjacency** and **term order**.
-If I search using a phrase where the term **forest** precedes the term **fire**, search engines are more likely to return results where those two terms appear next to each other and in that order.
+    - Phrases are also important, with respect to **term order**.
+If I search using a phrase where the term **forest** precedes the term **fire**, search engines are more likely to return results where those two terms appear in that order.
 This will mean that documents that contain text about someone having a **camp fire in a forest** will be less likely to appear at the top of my results than a document that contains the phrase **the forest is on fire**.
-Or documents where the terms are in order but spaced far apart will also rank lower.
-E.g., if the term **forest** appears in the first paragraph on a web page and the term **fire** appears on the last paragraph of a web page, this web page will rank lower than a page that contains the terms near or adjacent to each other.
+    - Or consider **term adjacency**.
+Documents where the terms are in order but spaced far apart will also rank lower.
+E.g., if the term **forest** appears in the first paragraph on a web page and the term **fire** appears on the last paragraph of a web page, this web page will rank lower than a page that contains the terms near or adjacent to each other when searching using a query like **forest fire**.

 ## The web is organized

-I mentioned above that the web is like a file system, the kind that you'd find on your own computer.
+I mentioned above that the web is a file system, the kind that you'd find on your own computer with its folders and files.
 By this I mean that **the web is organized**.
 If we know a bit about its organization, we can take good advantage of that when we search.
 For instance, we can narrow our searches to parts of the web.
 So the questions are: how is it organized?
-And how can we use that in search?
+And how can we use that organization in search?

 - The web is organized like a tree.
 This tree like structure originally contained a few main branches, called **top level domains (TLDs)**.
 Example TLDs are .com, .edu, .org, .gov, .mil, and .net.
 All domains then branched off of those main branches.
-- The tree has grown over the years and now contains nearly 1500 of these main branches (TLDs).
+- The tree has grown over the years and now contains nearly 1451 (as of February 2024) of these main branches (TLDs).
 Newer TLDs include .apple, .attorney, .camera, .green, .joy .mobile, .office, .science, .space, and [many more][tld].
 - Included in those are **ccTLD**s, or **country code top level domains**.
 For
   example:
     - **.kr** for South Korea